Traffic deaths are up in Kansas

 TOPEKA, Kan.
-(KSNT) – Traffic deaths are up in Kansas this year.
+(KSNW) – Traffic deaths are up in Kansas this year.
 There have been 367 fatal accidents in 2020 as of November 11.
-That’s more than five percent higher than this time last year.
+That’s more than 5% higher than this time last year.

 “We have seen an uptick in excessive speeding in the state since March,” said Kansas Highway Patrol Lieutenant Candice Breshears on one of the possible reasons behind the increase.

-Last year there were more than 11,000 crashes involving a deer.
-556 people were injured and 8 died in those accidents.
+Last year, there were more than 11,000 crashes involving a deer.
+556 people were injured and eight died in those crashes.

 Safety experts said if you encounter one on the road, you shouldn’t swerve.